binerogroup/documentation/networking/load-balancer/general-concept/pools.rst

     same member.
 It does not take the applications session management into consideration.

-  - Application cookie, this will use your applications (for instance PHP) session management.
-You would reference to the cookie name, for instance ``PHPSESSIONID``, ``ASP.NET_SessionId`` or ``JSESSIONID``.
+  - Application cookie, this will use your applications (for example PHP) session management.
+You would reference to the cookie name, for example ``PHPSESSIONID``, ``ASP.NET_SessionId`` or ``JSESSIONID``.
 This is the most exact way to do persistence.